DSABenchmark/DSAB/README.md

 sh run.sh
 ```

+Now, you can type in `<your-ip-address>:8086/skbm/index.html` in your web browser to access the benchmark interface.

 ## How to use

 To make it more convenient and easier to use, we have built up a website for sketch benchmark.
 When you visit the home page, there are several modules to configure before running your experiments and drawing graphs.